pr4shxnt/pr4shxnt/README.md

 ## Portfolio

 Visit [Prashant Adhikari](https://www.prashantadhikari7.com.np/) to explore my portfolio and projects.
 Any new fellas are allowed to view my portfolio without any hesitation.
 There is a separate Resume and Project Section to explore my experience as well as my personal Projects.
-You can contact me through my [Instagram handle](https://www.instagram.com/pr4xnt/) or my [Linked-in Profile](https://www.linkedin.com/in/prashant-adhikariii/) or my [Twitter Profile.](https://www.x.com/pr4xnt/) for any queries regarding my projects or your doubts.
+You can contact me through my [Instagram](https://www.instagram.com/pr4xnt/) or my [Linked-in Profile](https://www.linkedin.com/in/prashant-adhikariii/) or my [Twitter Profile.](https://www.x.com/pr4xnt/) for any queries regarding my projects or your doubts.
 I can provide you mentorship or atleast give you a roadmap of how to start and what not to do while learning new things.
 Subscribe to [my blogs](https://prashantadhikari7.com.np/blogs) for my upcoming contents and researches.

 ## Languages, Framework and libraries